 “Cao lau” in Vietnamese means “high floors”.
 The origin of the name of this dish comes from the folktale that if you want to enjoy this dish, you have to sit on a high floor and enjoy the view at the same time.

-This dish looks like noodles but is not because the strands seem thicker.
+The noodles used in this dish have thicker stands than most other types.
 There is also a lot of controversy about the dish’s origin, but no one recognizes this as Chinese or Japanese food due to the unique way of processing.

 The toppings and broth are processed strongly, and the noodles are the highlight because they are mixed with flour and ash water.
 Don’t worry; you won’t get upset because the ash water will only help bring out a characteristic smoky flavor.